MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/kubernetes-concepts.md

 # Kubernetes cluster architecture and workloads for Azure Kubernetes Service on Azure Stack HCI and Windows Server

-> Applies to: Azure Stack HCI, versions 21H2 and 20H2; Windows Server 2022 Datacenter, Windows Server 2019 Datacenter
+> Applies to: Azure Stack HCI on Windows Server

-Azure Kubernetes Service (AKS) on Azure Stack HCI is an enterprise-grade Kubernetes container platform powered by Azure Stack HCI.
+Azure Kubernetes Service (AKS) on Azure Stack HCI on Windows Server is an enterprise-grade Kubernetes container platform powered by Azure Stack HCI.
 It includes Microsoft-supported core Kubernetes, a purpose-built Windows container host, and a Microsoft-supported Linux container host, with a goal to have a **simple deployment and life cycle management experience**.

 This article introduces the core Kubernetes infrastructure components, such as the control plane, nodes, and node pools.
 Workload resources such as pods, deployments, and sets are also introduced, along with how to group resources into namespaces.

 ## Kubernetes cluster architecture

 Kubernetes is the core component of the AKS on Azure Stack HCI and Windows Server.
-AKS on Azure Stack HCI and Windows Server uses a set of predefined configurations to deploy Kubernetes cluster(s) effectively and with scalability in mind.
+AKS on Azure Stack HCI uses a set of predefined configurations to deploy Kubernetes cluster(s) effectively and with scalability in mind.

 The deployment operation will create multiple Linux or Windows virtual machines and join them together to create Kubernetes cluster(s).